Tushar-ba/Vault/README.md

 # Pyra-Vault: A Decentralized RWA Trading Hub

 Pyra-Vault is a decentralized platform for trading tokenized real-world assets (RWAs) like bonds and stocks.
-It leverages the stability of **PYUSD** for all on-chain transactions and integrates **Blockscout's My Crypto Profile (MCP) SDK** to provide unparalleled cross-chain transparency and security for users.
+It leverages the stability of **PYUSD** for all on-chain transactions and integrates **Blockscout's (MCP)** to provide unparalleled cross-chain transparency and security for users.

 Our mission is to create a secure, transparent, and efficient marketplace for real-world assets on the blockchain, bridging traditional finance with the power of DeFi.